xXCrash2BomberXx/Bython/README.md

 # What is the `overloads` package?
 - The `overloads` package contains a new utility that utilizes the `utils` package.
 The package adds the ability to overload class instance methods with the new typing utilities from `utils` with complete type depth!
+- A quick example can be seen below.
+Depending on the type of the arguments passed in, a different method will be called!
 ```
 class Test(metaclass=OverloadMeta):
         @overload